rancher/lasso/pkg/cache/sql/Readme.md

 or descending.
 Default sorting is to sort on metadata.namespace in ascending first and then sort on metadata.name.
 * Page size to specify how many items to include in a response.
 * Page number to specify offset.
 For example, a page size of 50 and a page number of 2, will return items starting at index 50.
 Index will be dependent on sort.
+Page numbers start at 1.

 ### ListOptions Factory
 The ListOptions Factory helps manage multiple ListOption Informers.
 A user can call Factory.InformerFor(), to create new